From struggling to have one meal a day to becoming a CEO: Meet CA Nitin Jain, who did not find success on a silver platter

 My message to those who are struggling to become Chartered Accountants would be that don’t study just to clear the exams.
 It is important to assess the practical aspect of whatever you’re studying.

-A few things that my parents taught me was dedication, hard work, and innovative thinking.
+A few things that my parents taught me were dedication, hard work, and innovative thinking.
 My father always stressed the importance of identifying the root cause of a problem and giving my best work wherever possible, no matter how small the chore is.
 I have always stayed true to his teaching and it has certainly taken me a long way in life.

 Now It's Your Turn...